Do You Follow These Typhoon Safety Steps in Hong Kong?

 Removing loose objects from your balcony or roof is the best way to avoid unwanted damage.
 During a typhoon, anything can tip over and fall from a height on someone’s property or someone.

 Additionally, the best way to protect your windows is to tape the window glass in a cross.
-The tape will help avoid the window from breaking, and if it cracks, it will prevent shattered pieces of glass from falling out and into the house.
+The tape will help prevent the window from breaking, and if it cracks, it will avoid shattered pieces of glass from falling out and into the house.

 6. Stay Indoors When Typhoon Hits

-Especially during typhoons 8 and 10s, the government will close many of the public transport, and work will request you to work from home.
+Especially during Hong Kong Typhoon 8 and Typhoon 10, the MTR will keep working ( on a limited schedule), but your employer will request you to work from home.
 Therefore, staying indoors is one of the most essential typhoon safety steps that can help you stay away from unnecessary danger.

 7. Make Sure No Water Seeps In